Target Usage: To make use of multiple timelines of work in a local repository.

 done!

-When the destination branch hasn't diverged — meaning it hasn't had any new commits since the merge base commit — Git simply moves the branch pointer forward to include all the new commits in the source branch, keeping the history clean and linear.
-This is called a fast-forward merge because Git simply "fast-forwards" the branch pointer to the tip of the other branch.
-The result looks as if all the changes had been made directly on one branch, without any branching at all.
+Git can merge by moving the destination branch pointer forward to include the new commits in the source branch.
+This is called a fast-forward merge because Git "fast-forwards" the branch ref to the tip of the other branch.

 Scenario You have a repo with an unmerged branch add-swimming.
 The main branch has not diverged from the add-swimming branch yet.